-If you have a car that was built in the last decade or so, there's a halfway decent chance that, somewhere within an easy reach of the driver's seat, there's a button, knob or switch labeled Sport.
+If you have a car that was built in the last 10-15 years or so, there's a halfway decent chance that, somewhere within an easy reach of the driver's seat, there's a button, knob or switch labeled Sport.
 If you've never used it, you might wonder: what is Sport mode?
 Is it bad for my car?
 If you have dared to push it, you might have found that it made your car seem quicker as you bop around town, almost as though your ride found a few extra ponies in the paddock.

 Well, that Sport button doesn't squeeze more horsepower out of your engine — but it might make you think it has.